ZCLuuuu/zcluuuu.github.io/_posts/2023-10-20-Quantum-Computing.md

 I want to use this section to show that the math in quantum computing in most occasions is just simple linear algebra.

 For a more formal definition, a **qubit** (a bit in quantum system) can be represented by a single qubit system, where the bit is in a superposition of 0 and 1

 $$\ket{\psi} = \alpha\ket{0} + \beta\ket{1}$$

 where the coefficients $\alpha, \beta$ is related to the possibility of the state.
 (Here the $\ket{\psi}$ is the ket-notation.
 It's just a conventional notation for quantum states.
 It does not have other sophisticated meaning.)
 Similarly a multi-qubit systems can be in a superposition of many states

 $$
 \ket{\psi} = b_0 \ket{b_0} + b_1 \ket{b_1} + ... + b_n \ket{b_n}
 $$

 An operation on the quantum state is represented by a Unitary matrix

 $$\ket{\Psi(t+1)} = U\ket{\Psi(t)}$$

 The possibility of find the quantum state in a specific state in measurement is related to the coefficient:

 $$p(x_i) = \frac{\vert c_i \vert}{\sum_j \vert c_j \vert}$$

+See, it's easy.
+For anyone who is confident with undergraduate linear algebra knowledge, I recommend to take a few subjects about quantum computing.
+The math can not tear you apart, and this field is quite interesting.
+Really feed one's curiosity typically if you like sci-fi matters or a computation theory hunger.

 [Computational capacity of the universe]: https://arxiv.org/abs/quant-ph/0110141